 |Return on assets TTM||11.24%|

 There are currently 8.7 million Paychex shares held short by investors – that's known as Paychex's "short interest".
 This figure is 8.7% down from 9.6 million last month.

 There are a few different ways that this level of interest in shorting Paychex shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Paychex.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Paychex.

 Find out more about how you can short Paychex stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Paychex.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.